 Under the new licensing rules, the way that complaints are handled by the auDA has also changed.
 Complaints can be launched regarding whether or not an entity is eligible to hold a site name or issues regarding a site name.

 Problems that aren’t covered in the complaints process include website content issues, customer issues, web hosting issues, issues with email options and services, spam or malware issues, and phishing attempts.
 Complaints about these problems should be directed to other agencies.
-You also can’t make a complaint regarding a decision that auDa has made regarding public interest issues.
+You can’t also make a complaint regarding a decision that auDa has made regarding public interest issues.

 The new complaints process has four different sections, the initial complaint, the review of a decision made by a registrar, the internal review of an auDA decision, and a review that’s done externally.
 The initial complaint is the first step in all cases, whether it’s about a registrant, a registrar, or a site name.
 This complaint is made with the registrar of record.